 According to the 2006 report1 by the UN Food and Agriculture Organization called Livestock’s Long Shadow, 18% of the worlds greenhouse gas emissions are from animal agriculture.
 The report also adds that this sector is a major source of land and water degradation.
 While 18% is a very large proportion, exceeding the emissions from the entire transport sector, according to the more recent follow up report3 by the Worldwatch Institute titled, “Livestock and Climate Change”, the UN report was too conservative.
 They report the figure is at least 51%.
 Read the full report here.
 It is clear from this that any genuine attempt to mitigate the major global threat of climate change, must have animal agriculture and our consumption of animal products at the top of the list.

 - Sheep and cattle emit large amounts of the highly potent greenhouse gas methane as part of their digestion process as well as from their manure.
-These methane emissions are well known as a major factor that makes meat a highly damaging food choice.
-Further, ruminants raised on grass emit more methane (triple) than those fed only on grain.
+These ruminants raised on grass emit more methane (triple) than those fed only on grain.
 Read more about grass-fed livestock here

 - Pasture raised animals tend to grow more slowly than grain fed, so take longer to reach slaughter weight (an average of 25 percent slower according to one recent study by Gurian- Sherman in 2011).
-While this means the cattle are allowed to live a bit longer before being slaughtered, it also means longer duration and higher rate of production of methane.
+This means longer duration and higher rate of production of methane.
 To learn more about the production of methane from pasture raised animals click here.

-- Most pasture in Australia is grown on cleared land.
+- Most pasture in Australia is cleared land.
 Land clearing and resultant habitat destruction is a leading cause of massive and accelerating species extinction.
-Read more about the environmental impacts of eating meat here.
+Read more here.

-- Meat claiming to be pasture fed is often from cattle “finished” on grain in feedlots prior to slaughter.
+- Adding to the impact, meat claiming to be pasture fed is often from cattle “finished” on grain in feedlots prior to slaughter.
 Beef from feedlots makes up 40% of beef supply in Australia and up to 80% of beef sold in our supermarkets.
 In 2009/2010, 4 million grain fed cattle were marketed in Australia, making up 1/3 of the cattle slaughtered.
 There are up to 700 accredited feedlots in Australia with the larger ones holding up to 40,000 cattle.
-Read more about the environmental impacts of eating meat here.
+Read more here.

 - Factory farmed pork and chicken are on the rise and represent the majority of meat consumed in Australia.
 These are mostly factory farmed animals fed on grain2.